markolbert/ProgrammingUtilities/DependencyInjection/docs/j4jlogging.md

 Action<IConfiguration, J4JHostConfiguration, J4JLoggerConfiguration> initializer )
 ```

 The initializer method receives instances of `IConfiguration`, `J4JHostConfiguration` and `J4JLoggerConfiguration`.
-Details on how to configure `IJ4JLogger` can be found in the [library's GitHub documentation](https://github.com/markolbert/J4JLogging).
+Details on how to configure `ILogger` can be found in the [library's GitHub documentation](https://github.com/markolbert/J4JLogging).

 ## Adding a NetEventSink